dom7kim/ADDA/README.md

 The overall objective of ADDA is to minimize the source classification and target encoder losses while maximizing the discriminator loss.

 ## Advantages of Using a Single Encoder
-Our implementation deviates from the original ADDA paper by utilizing a single encoder for both domains, yielding several benefits:
+My implementation deviates from the original [ADDA](https://arxiv.org/abs/1702.05464) paper by utilizing a single encoder for both domains, yielding several benefits:

 - **Computational Efficiency**: Training one encoder instead of two reduces the model's computational demands, resulting in faster training times and lower memory consumption.